 As above, whilst there is no specific legislation dealing with the provision of training for remote workers, according to the WRC, best practice would suggest that supports are made available to everyone, regardless of the work location.

-In response to both the COVID-19 pandemic and the future remote working opportunities, Laois and Offaly ETB, in collaboration with IDA Ireland, SOLAS and Grow Remote, have created two new online national training programmes that develop the capability and capacity of prospective and current remote workers and line managers nationally.
-Both courses are 7 weeks in duration.
+In response to both the COVID-19 pandemic and future remote working opportunities, Laois and Offaly ETB, in collaboration with IDA Ireland, SOLAS and Grow Remote, are providing online national training programmes that develop the capability and capacity of prospective and current remote workers and line managers.

 The Trainers’ Learning Skillnet has also produced fully online 1 and 2-day training courses on the topic of remote work.
 Three courses are available, aimed at remote workers, line managers, and HR/L&D professionals.

-Additional supports are available to employers and employees working remotely during COVID-19.
-Enterprise Ireland has produced advice on managing remote working and maintaining employee motivation and engagement when working remotely.
+Enterprise Ireland has also produced advice on managing remote working and maintaining employee motivation and engagement when working remotely.

 For further information, the Acts on which this guidance is based can be read here: